Avnet/avnet-azure-sphere-AzureRTOS/Examples/Avnet-SmartRetailShelf-PHT-Lightranger5-RTApp/README.md

-# Real time application information for Avnet PHT + Lightranger5 Click Example
+# Real time application information for Avnet Smart Retail Shelf  (PHT Cick + 2*Lightranger5 Clicks) Example

-The Avnet TE-MS8607 + AMS-8801 AzureRTOS real time application reads I2C data from a PHT (pressure, humidity, temperature) and LightRanger5 Click boards to send environmental + range data and telemetry data to the high level application over the inter-core communication path.
+The Avnet Smart Retaul Shelf AzureRTOS real time application reads I2C data from a PHT (pressure, humidity, temperature) and 2 LightRanger5 Clicks boards to send environmental + range data and telemetry data to the high level application over the inter-core communication path.

 # The application supports the following Avnet inter-core implementation messages . . .

 * IC_SMART_SHELF_HEARTBEAT
   * The application echos back the IC_HEARTBEAT response
 * IC_SMART_SHELF_READ_SENSOR
-  * The application fills in the IC_COMMAND_BLOCK_SMART_SHELF_RT_TO_HL structure with the raw data from the pht and lightranger5 devices
+  * The application fills in the IC_COMMAND_BLOCK_SMART_SHELF_RT_TO_HL structure with the sensor data from the pht and lightranger5 devices
 * IC_SMART_SHELF_READ_SENSOR_RESPOND_WITH_TELEMETRY,
   * The application reads the environmental data from the device and returns properly formatted JSON
-  * {"tempC": 22.04, "pressure": 815.92, "hum": 17.32, "range": 33}
+  * {"tempC": 24.23, "pressure": 1014.43, "hum": 48.60, "rangeShelf1": 112, "rangeShelf2": 66}
 * IC_SMART_SHELF_SET_AUTO_TELEMETRY_RATE
   * The application will read the sample rate and if non-zero, will automatically send sensor telemetry at the period specified by the command.
 If set to zero, no automatic telemetry messages will be sent.